aktikerem/profane-api/README.md

-fast wrodlist based profanity api writen in java applicable for chatapps that require fast detection of words
+fast wordlist based profanity api writen in java applicable for chatapps that require fast detection of words

 currently in development